 - Long-term settling (common in older neighborhoods)

-In the Texas Panhandle, expansive clays and moisture changes can play a role, but so can downspouts that dump water next to the slab, broken gutters, or poor grading.
-Translation: the “foundation problem” may actually be a “water management problem” showing up as foundation symptoms.
+In the Texas Panhandle, expansive clays and moisture changes can play a role.
+The U.S. Geological Survey notes that swelling clays can expand and shrink as moisture changes.
+In addition, downspouts that dump water next to the slab, broken gutters, or poor grading can make things worse.

 Before you walk through a front door, do a slow lap around the house.
 Exterior clues are often the most honest because they’re harder to hide.